descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 Some proponents of the current function_ref proposal advocate for not even messing with the WORKAROUND which is sort of how one currently deals with dangling today and that the correct usage is to just initialize the function_ref directly in the function parameter in question.
 I would argue that we should still be able to initialize first because I may provide the same function_ref instantiation to multiple parameters across multiple function calls.
 Otherwise, duplicating an exact same lambda, in more complicated scenarios, would increase verbosity and violating in programming the one definition rule or don't repeat yourself.
 This usage is also plagued with the superfluous workaround line.
 Why initialize with 2 lines of code when it should just be one!
 Again, it is not like std::function or how we initialize in C++.
 Why force end users to work around dangling needlessly when the library implementation is more than capable of handling this?
 By fixing these trivial dangling noise, we leave the remaining dangling cases to be as clear as the std::string_view example.
 So, how do we fix some of this dangling in the implementation!

-Given the new constructor mentioned in the "Overview" we can construct an example that does not dangle.
+Given the new constructor mentioned in the [Overview](#overview) we can construct an example that does not dangle.

 ```cpp
 //#include <https://raw.githubusercontent.com/TartanLlama/function_ref/master/include/tl/function_ref.hpp>